ansible/awx/docs/docsite/rst/userguide/security.rst

 Built-in roles
 ^^^^^^^^^^^^^^

-The following table lists the RBAC system roles and a brief description of the how that role is defined with regard to privileges in |at|.
+The following table lists the RBAC system roles and a brief description of the how that role is defined with regard to privileges in AWX.

 +-----------------------------------------------------------------------+------------------------------------------------------------------------------------------+
 | System Role                                                           | What it can do                                                                           |